Cinnamon Bun Week

 To make traditional swirls, simply roll the dough lengthways into a long roll and cut into 15-16 pieces, place on a lined baking tray, and leave – covered – to rise for another 20 minutes.

 Twists: Follow this simply video to make your cinnamon bun twists:

-Heat the oven to 200 degrees fan.
+Heat the oven to 200 degrees Celcius (fan).
 Brush the buns lightly with beaten egg, then bake for 6-9 minutes or until golden and done.
 Watch it, they can burn easily and different ovens vary in temperature.